Miskat-BD/BookManager-PostgreSQL/readme.md

 }
 ```

-### Update a book
+### Update a Book

 ```http
 PATCH /books/:id
 ```

-You can update only the field you need.
+You can update only the fields you want to change.

 Example: